et0and/portfolio-redux/content/projects/sophia.md

 <div class="insight">

-At this stage, the decision was made to utilise a design system across the whole of Sophia in order to bring greater consistency across the portal.
+At this stage, the decision was made to utilise a design system across the whole of Sophia in order to bring <b>greater consistency</b> across the portal.
 After some consideration, the [Polaris Design System by Shopify](https://polaris.shopify.com/) was chosen as a foundation and adapted for Sophia.

-From the original information architecture, the ability to switch views (Calendar View, Kanban View, and Roadmap View) was abandoned in order to keep the design simple and matching with Polaris.
-Using and adapting existing systems makes development faster, and saves having to reinvent the wheel for every new project.
+From the original information architecture, the ability to switch views (Calendar View, Kanban View, and Roadmap View) was abandoned in order to keep the design simple and matching with Polaris. <b>Using and adapting existing systems makes development faster</b>, and saves having to reinvent the wheel for every new project.

 </div>